19.Laptop Bed Esm W900

 ArchLinux Release Schedule

 Arch Linux does not have a formal release schedule or a predetermined support timeline.
 Instead, the distro uses a "rolling release" system where new packages are released throughout the day.
 Its package management allows users to easily keep systems updated.
-The latest version of Arch Linux is 2024.09.01.
+There is no fixed support period as new packages and updates are regularly provided.

 How Can I Upgrade openSUSE & Update Packages?